ruishi-chen/ruishi-chen.github.io/_pages/about.md

 I use **computational methods** — including causal inference, natural language processing, and social network analysis — to model how innovations and ideas emerge, spread, and take root across social systems.
 I am particularly interested in:

-- **Diffusion of knowledge and ideas**: how ideas are produced, selected, and diffused through scholarly communication and peer review
+- **Knowledge Diffusion**: how ideas are produced, selected, and diffused through scholarly communication and peer review
-- **Innovation and technology adoption**: how organizations and social systems respond to and integrate emerging technologies
+- **Innovation and Technology Adoption**: how organizations and social systems respond to and integrate emerging technologies
-- **AI in education**: how AI-empowered tools are adopted and used in secondary education
+- **AI in Education**: how AI-empowered tools are adopted and used in secondary education

 ## Education